About

 Oregon ArtsWatch (OAW) is a trusted public source for journalism about arts and culture.
 We foster a welcoming environment, and are especially conscious of the barriers faced by people who come from historically marginalized populations.
 Oregon ArtsWatch is and reflects a diverse array of communities, and treats everyone, their work, and their experiences with respect.
 OAW is committed to continually learning and improving.
 We embrace public dialogue and believe the exchange of ideas is vital to a healthy culture.

-- News, reviews, previews, analyses, profiles, interviews, and essays covering traditional art forms (music, dance, theater, and visual arts) and broader cultural topics and communities.
+News, reviews, previews, analyses, profiles, interviews, and essays covering traditional art forms (music, dance, theater, and visual arts) and broader cultural topics and communities.
+We also publish a weekly e-newsletter.

 OUR REACH